Environmental Science & Sustainability at GC

 1,189 = acres available at Merry Lea Environmental Learning Center for study and research

-46 = years we’ve operated a Marine Biology program in the FL Keys
+46 = years we’ve operated a marine biology program in the Florida Keys

-40 = students in the Environmental Science Program (until you come!)
+40 = students in the Goshen College Environmental Science Program (until you come!)

 2012 = the inaugural year of the Sustainability Semester